-Illinois' tax laws and returns are complicated, particularly for large and complicated businesses.
-Access to information from these companies' returns will not improve the public's perception or understanding of our State's taxes.
+Illinois' tax laws and returns are complicated.
+Access to information from taxpayers' returns will not improve the public's perception or understanding of our State's taxes.
 The information will be confusing and potentially misleading.

-Worse than the failure to accomplish their stated goals, these measures create new problems in a state with a tax code already considered unpredictable and burdensome:
+Worse than the failure to accomplish their stated goals, these measures create new problems:

-- If public disclosure of tax information of some taxpayers is adopted in Illinois, smaller businesses and individuals are a logical next step. - Illinois will become even more of an outlier in its tax policies and therefore an even less attractive state to invest and create jobs.
+- Illinois will become even more of an outlier in its tax policies and therefore an even less attractive state to invest and create jobs. - Illinois businesses will be at a disadvantage; many of their competitors in other states will not be subject to the disclosure requirements.